 Lat 9° 28' 3S Long 147° 11' 45E Boroko is an area to the east of Port Moresby.
 Boroko includes Taurama Barracks, Murry Barracks, Arcadia, 4 Mile and Goldie Barracks.
 Today located in the National Capital District (NCD) of Papua

-Army Barracks located at the intersection of Taurama and Rigo roads.
+Army Barracks located at the intersection of Taurama Road and Rigo Road.

 Located outside Port Moresby.
 Named in honor of Sir Hubert Murray, Lieutenant

 Governor of Papua from the turn of the century until his death a